FSUInnovationHub/Soldering-Workshop/README.md

 These are the files that were used to compile the soldering workshop document.
 The document relies on a markdown language I built [here](https://github.com/Henguin1001/Hentex).
 It is built off of nodejs and uses xml for the templates.
 The template compiles to latex so nodejs, npm, and latex are required to compile the document for yourself.
-The pdf for the workshop is in the repository.
+The pdf for the workshop is in the [repository](https://github.com/FSUInnovationHub/Soldering-Workshop/blob/master/document_output.pdf).
-The document has many images, so it is quite large and can take time to load.
+The document has many images, so it is quite large and can take time to load. the github viewer probably won't work so use the download option.

 ## Compiling the Document
-First Nodejs, and npm need to be installed, then clone this repository.
+First Nodejs and npm need to be installed, then clone this repository.
 Next, run `npm install` in the repository.
 This will add all the required dependencies.
 Finally run  `node index.js` This should run the js script and the `pdflatex` command at the same time.
 So make sure pdflatex is installed.
 If there is an error with document tex file, it will get stuck.
 The process can be ended with `ctrl-z`.
-To get better error information pdflatex can be run on the `document_output` file.
+To get better error information, pdflatex can be run on the `document_output` file.

 ## Custom PCB
 The workshop was done using circuit boards designed in EasyEDA.
 The project can be found [here](https://easyeda.com/henguin1001/soldering-workshop).
 It should